sainath9392/fashnior-ecommerce-app/README.md

 RAZORPAY_SECRET=

 ## Future Improvements
--Product reviews and ratings
+Product reviews and ratings

--Wishlist feature
+Wishlist feature

--Email notifications
+Email notifications

--SEO and performance optimizations
+SEO and performance optimizations

-##🤝 Contributing
+## 🤝 Contributing
 Contributions are welcome!
 Feel free to fork the repository and submit a pull request.

-##📄 License
+## 📄 License
 This project is open-source and available under the MIT License.

-##📬 Contact
+## 📬 Contact
-Built with ❤️ by Duvvuri Sainath
+Built by Duvvuri Sainath
 📧 Email: sainathduvvuri03@gmail.com
 🔗 LinkedIn: [https://linkedin.com/in/yourusername](https://www.linkedin.com/in/sainath-duvvuri-46ab61292/)